hishamco/resx-editor/README.md

-# resx-editor
+# Resx Editor
-Resx Localization Editor for Visual Studio Code
+An extension for Visual Studio Code to edit `.resx` localization files